paritytech/command-bot/README.md

       content from the `.pem` file and encode it as Base64 **without newlines** (on Linux this can be done with `base64 -w 0 file.pem`).

-`DB_PATH`
+`DATA_PATH`

-Data is stored as a key-value on-disk database with RocksDB. `DB_PATH` should point to a folder where the database files will be stored.
+`DATA_PATH` should point to a folder where the program's persistent data, such as the database,  will be stored.

 `ALLOWED_ORGANIZATIONS`